 Note: This article was updated to reflect information from industry sources regarding the CareerBuilder sales price.

-As reported on ERE, “a Canadian pension fund and private equity firm Apollo Global Management announced today that is buying a majority share of CareerBuilder.
-The price was not disclosed, but various calculations put the cash value between $600 million and $654 million, though industry sources placed the pricetag at $500 million.”
+A Canadian pension fund and private equity firm Apollo Global Management announced today they are buying a majority share of CareerBuilder.
+The price was not disclosed, but various calculations put the cash value between $600 million and $654 million, though industry sources placed the pricetag at $500 million.